35mm vs 50mm Lens Comparison

 It can make more sense to have two prime lenses rather than one zoom lens.
 Some people benefit from a fixed focal length because they get lazy with a zoom lens.
 It can be a bad habit to just zoom in and out rather than make an intentional decision with your composition.

 Prime lenses and zoom lenses both have their place.
 Some photographers love prime lenses while others prefer zoom lenses.
 It comes down to how and what you’re shooting as I mentioned in the above section.
+Let’s talk about how shooting to a 35mm or 50mm prime lens can enhance your photography skills and boost your creative expression.

 What’s Great About a 35mm Lens